kooler/arm64js-sdk/README.md

 ## VM creation lifecycle

 1. _Boot a base image._ Similarly to Docker you need to select a base images to boot the initial state of your VM.
 At the moment only base images provided by arm64js can be used as they require some customization to work "quicker" when emulated in web browser.
-For now only 'alpine' is provided.
+The list of images and their versions is at [arm64js.com/images](https://arm64js.com/images/).
 Booting the image creates a VM instance:

 ```js
 import { Arm64JS } from 'arm64js';